 Blockchain empowered smart contracts are isolated from the internet world and cannot access external data directly.
 Computation within the smart contract is also excessively expensive and limited by resource capacity.

 DOS Network - A Decentralized Oracle Service supporting multiple heterogeneous blockchains.
-DOS Network brings real word data, event and computation power to smart contract in a secure, reliable, efficient and scalable way.
+DOS Network brings real-world data, event and computation power to smart contract in a secure, reliable, efficient and scalable way.

 A trustworthy decentralized solution without single point of failure.